garuda-coder/vehicle-management-system/README.md

 fuel consumption, driver information, and other data related to their fleet of vehicles.
 <br>
 <br>
-&emsp;The Vehicle Management System keeps track the information about the Vehicles, Employees, Location, automated IN and OUT time, vehicle information, maintenance schedules, fuel consumption, driver information, and other data related to their fleet of vehicles.
+&emsp;&emsp;&emsp;The Vehicle Management System keeps track the information about the Vehicles, Employees, Location, automated IN and OUT time, vehicle information, maintenance schedules, fuel consumption, driver information, and other data related to their fleet of vehicles.
 <br>
 <br>
-&emsp;In the project, the First module of this product is an admin where the application is hosted on the web and the admin maintains the database.
+&emsp;&emsp;&emsp;In the project, the First module of this product is an admin where the application is hosted on the web and the admin maintains the database.
 The admin used for adding drivers, vehicles, view bookings, billings and allots the vehicle to the customer.
 <br>
 <br>
-&emsp;The second module is user for view the drivers and book the vehicles from the web site.
+&emsp;&emsp;&emsp;The second module is user for view the drivers and book the vehicles from the web site.

 Tech Stack Used: **PHP, MySQL, HTML, CSS, JavaScript, Bootstrap**